NCBI-Hackathons/phenotypeXpression/README.md

 ## Publication

-For more information on the function of PhenoX, please see our upcoming bioRxiv publication.
+For more information on the function of PhenoX, please see our recent [bioRxiv](https://www.biorxiv.org/content/early/2018/11/09/461301) publication.

 ## Authors